osalbahr/pmem-redirection/README.md

 # TODO: maybe do the same for #include and ld's lib, instead of `-I` and `-L` respectively
 ```

 You can choose to install it at a system level, or to another directory.
-You might need to modify some of the scripts to account for this change.
-I recommend running the following command at the top-level of the repo to find where `.local` is hardcoded:
+If you install at a system level, you probably don't need to modify the scripts to account for this change.
+If you're curious to see where `.local` is hardcoded, you can run the following command:
 ```
 grep -r '[.]local'
 ```

 ## Debugging

-If you have root access, you might want to use your favorite package manager.
+If you have root access, you might want to use your favorite package manager for these too.

 I was debating using [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) since it can technically streamline installing from source, even without initally having root access, but is not officially supported.
 I also just wanted to try out installing from source more anyways.